What is an Apprehended Violence Order?

 - Apprehended Domestic Violence Order (ADVO), which is issued where the two parties are married, family, or in a de facto relationship.

-How to apply for an AVO
+How can you apply for an AVO?

 This may come as a surprise, but the defendant (the person who the AVO is issued against) can consent to the AVO being made without admitting to any of the behaviour they have been accused of.
-However, if you are a defendant, it is highly recommended that you consult a lawyer before consenting to an AVO, because it can have serious ramifications and may affect your access to any children.
+However, if you are a defendant, it is highly recommended that you consult an experienced lawyer before consenting to an AVO, because it can have serious ramifications and may affect your access to any children.
 It can also result in you losing a firearms license and in certain types of employment, it can affect your position.

 If the defendant does not consent to an AVO, the court will hear the matter to first determine whether a provisional order should be made.
-Usually a provisional order is made and then the Court will refer the matter to a hearing.
+Usually, a provisional order is made and then the Court will refer the matter to a hearing.

 At the hearing, both parties will present their facts to the judge, and the judge will determine whether or not to issue the AVO and if so – how long the AVO will be imposed for and what the conditions of the AVO will be.

 There are many ways to defend against an AVO.
-If you are a defendant, it is very important to obtain legal advice before defending yourself in court.
+If you are listed as a defendant, it is very important to obtain legal advice before defending yourself in court.
 If you have not had time to obtain legal advice, you may ask the court for additional time.

 As mentioned above, you can consent to an AVO being made against you without admitting to any of the reasons the AVO was issued (e.g. violence, harassment, etc).
 If the evidence against you is strong, you may wish to consent to it instead of having a contested hearing.
 In some circumstances, you can apply for the AVO to be revoked or changed.

-Our experienced lawyers can assist you in defending an AVO that has been brought against you.
+Our experienced litigation lawyers can assist you in defending an AVO that has been brought against you.
 We will consider the reasons for the AVO, hear your side of the story, look at all of the facts and advise you accordingly.

 Contact Us